zulip/zulip/docs/production/deployment.md

 #### `service_file_descriptor_limit`

-The number of file descriptors which [Supervisor is configured to allow processes to use][supervisor-minds]; defaults to 40000.
+The number of file descriptors which [Supervisor is configured to allow processes to use][supervisor-minfds]; defaults to 40000.
 If your Zulip deployment is very large (hundreds of thousands of concurrent users), your Django processes hit this limit and refuse connections to clients.
 Raising it above this default may require changing system-level limits, particularly if you are using a